LauraHBui/Modelling-Crime-Data-2021/docs/02-know-your-data.md

 ### Variables

 Variables can be persons, places, things, or ideas that we are interested in studying.
 For example, height and favourite football team.
-Different variable types refer to different levels of measurement: nominal, ordinal, and interval/ ratio.
+Different variable types refer to different levels of measurement: nominal, ordinal, and numeric (interval/ ratio).
 Variables appear as vectors and as columns of data frames.
+For those who took making sense of criminological data, this should be some familiar terminology!

 In `R`, nominal and ordinal variables are encoded as a **factor** class because they are categorical characteristics, so take on a limited number of values; factors are like the integer vector introduced last week but each integer is a label.